-Together with East Midlands Railway, East Staffordshire Borough Council, The National Forest, and Burton and South Derbyshire College we are working on improvements to Burton Railway Station with the intention that when completed the Rotary Club and the wider community will adopt the station and maintain the improvements.
+Together with East Midlands Railway, East Staffordshire Borough Council, The National Forest, and Burton and South Derbyshire College, Burton Rotary Club is working on improvements to Burton Railway Station, with members playing a leading role.
+When complete, it is intended that the Rotary Club and wider community will adopt the station and maintain the improvements.

 In 2020 the Burton Railway Station Enhancement project was awarded a £33,000 grant from the government Neighbourhood Fund for 2019-2020, administered by East Staffordshire Borough Council, to move to the third and final stage.
-This involves obtaining all the necessary approvals to carry out the work (such as planning approval, approval of Network Rail and East Midlands Trains), together with quotations for the various elements.
-The money has to be spent by March 2021.
-The groundwork contract was placed with Bowmer & Kirkland, who started work in November 2020.
+This involved obtaining all the necessary approvals to carry out the work (such as planning approval, approval of Network Rail and East Midlands Trains), together with quotations for the various elements.

-Negotiations have been complicated by a change of franchise in 2019, and the possible re-opening of the Ivanhoe line from Burton to Leicester.
+Negotiations were complicated by a change of franchise in 2019, and the possible re-opening of the Ivanhoe line from Burton to Leicester.